read2me-online/read2me-widget/README.md

 1. Set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` env variables (with S3 permissions)
 2. For development: `gulp default` (by default, Gulp will use Read2Me's S3 buckets - you can change that in gulpfile.js)
 3. Production versioning: change VERSION file and execute `gulp publish` (which uploads to production S3)
+4. Change the sample JS snippet at the top of this document so it reflects the new version